johnpeterarao/orchard_assessment/README.md

 8. I set the container max-width to 100% for laptop with smaller size

 9. For better image in mobile, we can have different image size so that important branding or part of the image will not be cropped.

+10 .I used css property of -webkit-line-clamp so that if ever text is too long it will be cut on 3rd line but also we can cut this via javascript